aws/aws-cdk/design/continuous-delivery.md

 We will employ a naming convention which encodes `account`, `region` and an optional `qualifier` (such as `cdk-account-region[-qualifier]-xxxx`).
 This is because not all AWS resource names are environment-local: IAM roles are account-wide and S3 buckets are global.

-It is important that we do not rely on hashing or parsing account and region in order to be able to support environment-agnostic stacks (in which case "account" resolves to `{ "Ref": "AWS::AccountId" }`, etc.
+It is important that we do not rely on hashing or parsing account and region in order to be able to support account stamping tools like CloudFormation StackSets and Control Tower (in which case "account" resolves to `{ "Ref": "AWS::AccountId" }`, etc.

 In order to address the risk of S3 bucket hijacking, we need to be ale to support an optional `qualifier` postfix.
 This means that we need to allow users to specify this qualifier when they define the Stack's `env`.
 Perhaps we need to encode this into `aws://account/region[/qualifier]`